IllinoisWCS/LibraryTracker/README.md

 ==== Setup Instructions ====

-Before you begin please make sure you have mysql, python 2.7 and virtualenv installed on your machine.
+Before you begin please make sure you have mysql, python 2.7, virtualenv and postgreSQL installed on your machine.
+[The requirements are updated, so make sure you do the following before you run the server.
+If you don't have postgreSQL, you won't be able to insall all the requirements!]

 1. Create and activate your virtual environment: `virtualenv venv && source venv/bin/activate`
 2. Install all of the requirements using the following command: